-Maybe also talk about how numerical model were usually calibrated

 Historically, these numerical models have been calibrated using a combination of expert judgment and automated inverse methods.
 A common workflow is to iteratively adjust hydraulic conductivities, recharge, boundary conditions, and transport parameters to match observed heads and concentrations, either manually or with parameter estimation tools such as PEST (Doherty, 2004; Hill and Tiedeman, 2007).
 In some cases, especially where dense time series data are available, data assimilation or ensemble‑based methods (e.g., ensemble Kalman filtering) have been used to update parameters and states in a statistically consistent way (Evensen, 2009; Hendricks Franssen and Kinzelbach, 2008).
 All of these approaches require repeated forward simulations and careful tuning, which can be labor intensive and computationally expensive, particularly when new data arrives and models must be recalibrated.

 These limitations motivate the data-driven surrogate modeling engines that sit on top of the numerical model (Pillar B).
 Recent work in hydrogeology and subsurface reactive transport has demonstrated that convolutional neural networks, operator-learning architectures such as Fourier Neural Operators (FNO), sequence models, and generative models can emulate high-fidelity simulators with orders-of-magnitude speedup while retaining accuracy (Li et al., 2020).
 We organize existing surrogate approaches into families, image‑to‑image convolutional models (e.g., U-Net and related CNNs), operator-learning methods such as FNO, sequential architectures that focus on temporal responses, generative models that capture ensembles, and traditional ANN-based response surfaces for low-dimensional metrics.
-The numerical models described in this section provide the training data, physical grounding, and validation targets for these surrogates, while the surrogates aim to reproduce key numerical results at a fraction of the computational cost.
+The numerical models described in this section provide training data, physical grounding, and validation targets for these surrogates, while the surrogates aim to reproduce key numerical results at a fraction of the computational cost.

 Surrogate Model Landscape

-Let’s also start with a citation bar plot to show the trend of surrogate modeling.
-1
+Surrogate modeling publication trends were quantified using the Web of Science Core Collection (Clarivate Analytics).
+We performed a topic search (12/5/2025) combining groundwater and subsurface keywords with surrogate-modeling terms (TS = ((groundwater OR subsurface OR aquifer OR "reactive transport" OR "porous media") AND ("surrogate model*" OR emulator* OR "reduced-order" OR metamodel* OR "response surface" OR "Fourier neural operator*" OR "neural operator*" OR "operator learning" OR "deep learning surrogate" OR "physics-informed")), limited to articles and reviews in English for the period 2005 to 2026.
+We then used the Web of Science “Analyze Results” tool to extract the annual number of records by publication year and plotted these counts as the surrogate-model publication trend shown in Figure 1.